nathanbirrell/natee.biz/resume.md

 About me:

-- Software engineering experience with some of Australia’s largest companies since 2012.
+- 10 years software engineering experience with some of Australia’s largest companies.
+- Typically thrive in empowered, self-sufficient and multidisciplinary teams.
+Keen interest in process, written/async communication and improving the way teams work.
-- Primary focus on modern Javascript web-application development.
+- On the technical side, my focus is mainly on modern Javascript web-application development.
 In-depth experience with Typescript, create-react-app (and its surrounding ecosystem), GraphQL and Node.
-- Typically thrive in empowered, self-sufficient and multidisciplinary teams.
-Keen interest in process, lean philosophy and improving the way we work.

 ## Experience